aryansrao/frontpagekec/README.md

 - **Preview Mode:** Allows users to review the generated cover before downloading.
 - **PDF Download:** Generates a high-quality PDF of the cover page for easy printing or sharing.
 - **Toast Notifications & Loading Animations:** Provides feedback and improves user experience.
-- **Modern UI:** Uses gradients, icons, and animations for a professional look.
+- **Modern UI & Animations:** Uses GSAP animations, smooth transitions, and a minimal aesthetic for a professional look.
-- **Progressive Web App (PWA):** Can be installed on your device for offline use and a native app-like experience.
+- **Dark Mode & Accessibility:** Theme support (light/dark) and accessible UI controls.
+- **Animated Menu & Loading Screen:** Pull-down menu and a lightweight loading screen replace the old PWA workflows.

 ## How It Works
 1. **Fill the Form:** Enter all required details (subject, student, faculty, etc.).